project-origin/documentation/architecture.md

 ### Time-span - begin and end

-Each measurement has a begin and end in ISO-8601 format.
+Each measurement has a begin and end timestamp in ISO-8601 format.

-The reasoning behind having both a start and end, (start and duration was also an option) is that we can dynamically change the time-span of each measurement and GGO without having to change the underlying rules in the platform.
+The reasoning behind having both a start and end (start and duration was also an option) is that we can dynamically change the time-span of each measurement and GGO without having to change the underlying rules in the platform.

 More information can also be read in [GGO time-span](#ggo-time)